 Warming up or cooling down your car before even getting in it is a true luxury.
 But you don’t need a personal driver on the payroll — all you need is a simple remote starter.

 Good: Compustar CS800-S $48

 Better: Directed Electronics Inc 4806P Python $157

 Whether you’re going on a long road trip or making your way through the daily commute, few things can ruin a drive like a flat or slow leak.
 Keeping the correct PSI in all four corners isn’t just safe; you’ll also extract better handling and performance from your tires when they’re properly inflated.

-Anything that makes life and work easier in the garage is a surefire holiday-gift win.
+Anything that makes life and work easier in the garage is a surefire gift win.
 Read the Story